–China’s carbon market officially starts in two days (Feb. 1)

 China plans to peak its emissions before 2030 and achieve net zero emissions by 2060, 10 years after the U.S. and the EU, two regions with more historical responsibility for climate change.

-(Updates with photo and makes official’s title more clear, fixes garble in second par of earlier version; adds comments by de Boer, adds chart; Corrects name in ninth paragraph; updates with declining emissions in 2020.)
+(Updates with photo and makes official’s title more clear, fixes garble in second paragraph of earlier version; adds comments by de Boer, adds chart; corrects name in ninth paragraph; updates with declining emissions in 2020; makes clear China may not cap its emissions during the whole of the five-year period starting 2026; adds on Jan.
+29 complete EU response to my questions; China has not responded to my requests for clarity on the date from which the cap might apply)